Diagnostic Radiology and Nuclear Medicine

 Penn State Milton S. Hershey Medical Center, Hershey, PA

 Derik L. Davis, M.D. is an Associate Professor in the Department of Diagnostic Radiology & Nuclear Medicine at the University of Maryland School of Medicine.
 Dr. Davis is a board-certified diagnostic radiologist who specializes in musculoskeletal imaging for several hospitals and outpatient facilities within the University of Maryland Medical System.
 His current clinical practice includes diagnostic imaging for musculoskeletal trauma, sports medicine, bone and soft tissue disorders, osteoporosis, musculoskeletal tumors, and arthritis.
 Dr. Davis also provides direct patient care for image-guided joint procedures, bone and soft tissue tumor biopsy, and musculoskeletal ultrasound.

-Dr. Davis has primary clinical research interests focusing on (1) the relationship between skeletal muscle quality and shoulder dysfunction in older adults, as well as (2) the association among sarcopenia, aging and functional outcomes.
+Dr. Davis has primary clinical research interests focusing on (1) the relationship between skeletal muscle quality and shoulder dysfunction in older adults, as well as (2) the association among upper extremity dysfunction, aging and functional outcomes.
 Dr. Davis also has additional clinical research interests pertaining to musculoskeletal trauma, clinical history for imaging examinations, sports medicine, and musculoskeletal tumors.
-He has been affiliated with the University of Maryland Claude D. Pepper Older Americans Independence Center since 2015.
+He has been affiliated with the University of Maryland Claude D. Pepper Older Americans Independence Center since 2015 and is a member of the University of Maryland Center for Research on Aging.

-Dr. Davis has co-authored over 40 peer-reviewed abstracts and publications.
+Dr. Davis has co-authored over 55 peer-reviewed abstracts and publications.
 He serves as a reviewer for several journals and the American Roentgen Ray Society Scientific Program Subcommittee-Musculoskeletal Section.
-Dr. Davis has been a principal reviewer for the American Journal of Sports Medicine since 2012.
+Dr. Davis is member of the Editorial Board for the American Journal of Sports Medicine, a premiere journal in the fields of orthopaedics and sports medicine.

 Shoulder and Upper Extremity Dysfunction, Skeletal Muscle Quality and Sarcopenia, Aging, Clinical History for Imaging Examinations, Musculoskeletal Trauma, Sports Medicine, Bone and Soft Tissue Tumors

 Ropp AM, Davis DL.
 Scapular Fractures: What Radiologists Need to Know.
 AJR Am J Roentgenol 2015 205(3):491-501

 Davis DL, Faddoul D, Almardawi R. Practice Quality Improvement for Patient Positioning on Shoulder Magnetic Resonance Imaging to Reduce Potential Diagnostic Errors.
-J Am Coll Radiol 2017 Feb 17 [Epub ahead of print]
+J Am Coll Radiol 2017 14(8):1058-1061

 Davis DL, Mulligan ME, Moszkowicz A, Resnik CS.
 Clinical History Provided by Referring Clinicians and Patients for Musculoskeletal MRI.
-J Am Coll Radiol 2017 Apr 29 [Epub ahead of print]
+J Am Coll Radiol 2017 14(9):1215-121